Fullchee/public-notes/content/Book - How to keep house while drowning.md

 >[!question]- reframe: **Good enough is good enough**
 >- **good enough is perfect**: having boundaries and reasonable expectations
 >- is good enough: feels like settling for less

+# Functional

+>[!question]- 5 things tidying method
+>1. trash
+>2. dishes
+>3. laundry
+>4. things with a home
+>5. things without a home

+- clean as you go
+	- doesn't work for everyone

+do the way you're motivated to do and enjoy doing is the most "efficient"

+Organized